 Rice, mashed potatoes, quinoa, farro and polenta are also wonderful with this chicken.
-And if the sauce is enough of a splurge, just pair this dish with a side of roasted veggies.
+And if the sauce isn’t enough of a splurge, just pair this dish with a side of roasted veggies.
 Broccoli, broccolini or these roasted carrots are all delicious too!

 Put this Marry Me Chicken on your “must make” list.
 I’m quite certain you’ll be thanking yourself over and over.
 And when you serve this dish to family, friends, guests… expect sighs of delight, “Mmm’s” and statements like “Wow, this is so good!” and “Amazing!” and “You can make this anytime!”
 I’m not promising anything else… but who knows what this delicious chicken dinner might elicit……. maybe??